ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-29-charcoal-grey-what-is-charcoal-color-and-how-to-use-it.md

 ![A dark charcoal kitchen?
 A great idea!
 2](/uploads/moda-na-antracyt-sprawdz-najpopularniejszy-kolor-2020-kuchnia 1.jpg "A dark charcoal kitchen?
 A great idea!
 2")
 {% endfig %}

-## Charcoal grey - do not use for a children’s room
+## Charcoal grey for a children's room?
+Only in a good combination!

 Are you looking for ideas to furnish your child’s room?
-Although charcoal is very versatile, it is definitely not suitable for a toddler’s room. **It is simply too dark.** In such a case it is better idea to pick bright pastel colors - they are more delicate.
+Although charcoal is very versatile, it is definitely not suitable for a toddler’s room. **It is simply too dark and difficult to integrate into this type of interior.** If you are not afraid of risk, choose delicate pastels and bright colors, and match them with charcoal accesories.
+You can ask a specialist to make you a project based on your preferences.

 {% fig %}
 ![Charcoal grey - do not use for a children’s room](/uploads/moda-na-antracyt-sprawdz-najpopularniejszy-kolor-2020-pokoj-dziecka.jpg "Charcoal grey - do not use for a children’s room")